CaDatPitt/documentation/05-data-extraction-and-transformation-workflow.md

 ### **Configure your python environment**
 The CaD@Pitt data extraction and transformation scripts are written in Python, specifically for Python 3.
 If needed, obtain and install Python 3.x on your computer.
 There are several ways to obtain Python, and you may already have it installed on your computer without realizing.
-For more detailed information tailored to your specific operating system, see the official Python 3 [documentation on Installation and Usage](https://docs.python.org/3/using/index.html).
+For more detailed information tailored to your specific operating system, see the official Python 3 [documentation on Installation and Usage](https://docs.python.org/3/using/index.html){::nomarkdown} <i class="fa fa-external-link"></i>{:/}.

 Once Python is installed, you will also need to ensure that some supporting Python modules used by the CaD@Pitt scripts are installed.
 Use `requirements.txt` to install needed modules.
-If you are new (or need a refresher) to installing python modules or using pip and requirements.txt, we recommend consulting the [Installing Packages documentation](https://packaging.python.org/tutorials/installing-packages/) from the Packaging Python User Guide.
+If you are new (or need a refresher) to installing python modules or using pip and requirements.txt, we recommend consulting the [Installing Packages documentation](https://packaging.python.org/tutorials/installing-packages/){::nomarkdown} <i class="fa fa-external-link"></i>{:/} from the Packaging Python User Guide.

 ### **The transformation scripts**
 The main script for running the data extraction and transformation is `extract_base_layer.py`.
 This script also draws on configuration information stored in